ForgeFlow/social/mail_activity/README.rst

 Activities
 ==========

-This module is an attempt to backport activities from 11.0.
+This module backports the activities from 11.0.

 Configuration
 =============